Side Effects of Clonidine Abuse

 Whether you’re struggling with clonidine abuse or combining this medication with other substances of abuse, you must seek help from medical professionals.
 If you require clonidine for an underlying health condition and are no longer taking it as prescribed, your initial symptoms could worsen.
 Adverse effects may be enhanced, including symptoms of clonidine withdrawal.

 Have questions about the next steps?
 Wondering if treatment is right for you?
-Please contact Zinnia Healing to discuss your unique needs and goals to help you address your clonidine addiction today.
+Please contact Zinnia Health to discuss your unique needs and goals to help you address your clonidine addiction today.